 10-bed department provides excellent staff and services for short-term hospitalization

 ACR Accredited in CT, Mammography, Breast Ultrasound, 3D Mammography & MRI

 Maternal Child Services

-Designated a Blue Distinction Center + for patient safety and cost effectiveness, a Baby Friendly site, and High 5 for Mom and Baby Hospital
+Designated a Blue Distinction Center + for patient safety and cost-effectiveness, a Baby Friendly site, and a High 5 for Mom and Baby Hospital

 Seven bed, Level II Newborn Intensive Care Unit & dedicated C-Section Suite